Just-Akinyi/audio_to_video_sample/README.md

 maps audio timestamps to images to create a video that is combined for an output

 >**Note**
->for this early version use images, json and audio provided in repository, next version will allow more free reign
+>for this early version use images, json and audio provided in repository, next version will allow more flexibility

 ## how to run
 ```